Description: Reddish-brown body 1/8” long; last three segments of antennae as distinct club.

-Signs of infestation: Presence of adult beetles, cause food to have pungent odor, nauseous taste and potentially a pink coloration.
+Signs of infestation: Presence of adult beetles cause food to have pungent odor, foul taste and potentially a pink coloration.

 Control tips: Priority is cleaning; empty bins, and equipment should be free of grain debris.
-After cleaning, treat bins with Diacon® IGR and Centynal™ Insecticide.
-Treat received grain with Diacon® IGR; aerate grain during warm periods of storage to help control moisture and temperature; monitor grain throughout storage period.
+After cleaning, treat bins with Diacon® IGR PLUS.
+Treat received grain with Diacon® IGR or Diacon® IGR PLUS; aerate grain during warm periods of storage to help control moisture and temperature; monitor grain throughout storage period.

 Application tips: When treating flowing grain on belts or at transitions, 2 or more nozzles are recommended; during auger or conveyor cup application, fewer nozzles may be used; position nozzles for full coverage of grain stream; avoid spraying onto sides of auger boots.
 Calibrate protectant flow rate and check often to help ensure proper application.
 Use automated switches to turn chemical pumps on when there is grain in the system and turn off when no grain is present.